September 28, 2011 3 Comments

-Robb shows off his latest gun: Now, for those of you who say “Robb, that looks more like a kitchen”, you’d be depressingly right.
+Now, for those of you who say “Robb, that looks more like a kitchen”, you’d be depressingly right.
 I wanted a Kriss… Instead I got a leak in the sink that destroyed the counter and thus had to replace the entire kitchen instead.

 Vote for David has them, with illustrations.
 Most of them are based on techniques for holding rifles.
 Cool stuff.